kaan47/CardioMetaEnsemble/README.md

 # CardioMetaEnsemble
 State-of-the-art ensemble and meta-learning Python models for precise cardiovascular risk prediction.
 Features modular and reproducible pipelines, rigorous evaluation including ROC/AUC, and adaptable workflows for clinical dataset analysis and translational research applications.

+## Notes

+> This repository is shared for **peer-review purposes**.
+>
+> The notebook represents the final, polished version of the CardioMetaEnsemble analysis, summarizing a much larger set of analyses and experiments conducted during the research process.
+>
+> It provides all key results and workflows required to reproduce the main findings, while additional exploratory analyses, intermediate steps, and supplementary investigations from the research process are presented in a concise, condensed form.
+>
+> License terms will be updated upon publication.

 ## Dataset

 This repository uses a publicly available dataset: